rkishore1207/React-Advanced/Fundamentals/Readme.md

 * We would also place the images or assets in the `public` folder because **webpack (Module Bundler)** always looks images automatically in the public folder in react.
 * Automatically VS code connect our code to the git hub repo and it will notify the changes by lines.
 * We can get rid of this by -> settings -> type Diff decorations -> change all to none.
+* Browser will only understand html and javascript, hence in the background our react code is converted into nested javascript format by `BABEL` tool.

+### Javascript vs React
+* In the traditional way **One Technology per file** that is html, Css, javascript are all in three sparated files.
+* Data and logics (html,javascripts) are **tightly coupled**.
+* But it is very hard to dump everything in one file hence React come up with **One component per file**.
+* One component have `Data, Logics and Appearance`.